bolattleubayev/PhoneReader/README.md

 ### Hardware

-The code is intended to use on a Linux-based computers and boards such as Raspberry Pi, Beaglebone, Orange Pi etc. In my case it was tested and deployed on Beaglebone Black, so for different hardware a little bit different tweaking might be necessary.
+The code is intended to use on a Linux-based computers and boards such as Raspberry Pi, Beaglebone Black (BBB), Orange Pi etc. In my case it was tested and deployed on Beaglebone Black, so for different hardware a little bit different tweaking might be necessary.

 The project consists of several important parts:
  * a LibreLinkUp enabled phone, in my case iPhone 7